PrabhjotxSingh/quickshift/TaskList.md

 4. **Implement** the backend architecture using Node.js and Express.js to handle API requests and manage server-side operations efficiently.
 (Jacob, Prabhjot)

 5. **Set up** a scalable cloud infrastructure on AWS or Microsoft Azure (to be discussed) to support real-time data processing and ensure high availability of the QuickShift platform.
+(Russell)

 6. **Integrate** secure payment gateways such as Stripe or PayPal (simulate for now) to facilitate instant and reliable financial transactions between businesses and freelancers.
+(Russell)

 7. **Create** a robust matching algorithm using Python and machine learning techniques to efficiently connect businesses with available workers based on location, availability, and required competencies.
 (Jacob, Prabhjot)

 8. **Develop** RESTful APIs to enable communication between the frontend and backend systems, ensuring smooth data flow and functionality.

 9. **Implement** user authentication and authorization mechanisms using OAuth 2.0 and JWT to ensure secure access for all users.
+(Russell)

 10. **Design** and **deploy** a relational database schema using PostgreSQL to manage user data, shift postings, and transaction records effectively.